 Greek seafood cooking at the serious end of the spectrum is a discipline of restraint and procurement.
 The traditions that define it are not elaborate: whole fish grilled over charcoal, octopus dried in the sun before it reaches any heat source, sea urchin served raw from the shell in the winter months when the roe is densest.
 What separates a destination-grade taverna from a serviceable one is the sourcing chain and the willingness not to intervene.
 At waterfront addresses like Akti Koumoundourou, proximity to the Saronic fishermen who supply the quay is the first competitive advantage any kitchen can hold.

-This context matters because it explains the peer set Papaioannou operates within.
+This context matters because it explains the comparable set Papaioannou operates within.
 Piraeus has a dense concentration of fish restaurants along its various waterfronts, and the differentiation between them is rarely about dramatic menu invention.
 It is about which kitchen has the better relationship with which boat, and which dining room has accumulated enough of a local following to sustain demand without relying on tourist flow.
 Venues like Jimy's Fish, Zarkadoulas, and Yperokeanio operate in the same tradition, each with its own waterfront address and its own version of the sourcing argument.
 Amber Cellar and Zoodohos Pigi extend the Piraeus eating map further still, covering different registers of the port city's appetite.
-For the full picture of where to eat in the area, the EP Club Piraeus restaurants guide maps the neighbourhood by format and tradition.

 Papaioannou at Akti Koumoundourou